-Human Resource and Compensation Committee
+Human Resource and Compensation Committee (until the conclusion of the 2020 AGM)

 The committee meets at least once a year and is responsible for developing the Board and Management's compensation framework and remuneration policy as well as governing the Company's share participation scheme.
 The committee also reviews succession plans for the GCEO, GCOO and Senior Management of the Company.